microsoft/maro/examples/supply_chain/rl/README.md

 ### Interaction with Non-RL policy

 The complex example leverage the RL workflow in MARO.
 And the example code enable many configurations.
-Simpler configurations are listed in file [*examples/supply_chain/rl/config.py*](https://github.com/microsoft/maro/blob/sc_refinement/examples/supply_chain/rl/config.py).
+Simpler configurations are listed in file [*examples/supply_chain/rl/config.py*](https://github.com/microsoft/maro/blob/sc_tutorial/examples/supply_chain/rl/config.py).
 The basic ones you may need are:

-- `ALGO` in line 48: The algorithm to use.
+- `ALGO`: The algorithm to use.
 "DQN" and "PPO" are RL algorithms, "EOQ" is a rule-based algorithm, "BSP" is an OR-algorithm base-stock policy.
-- `TOPOLOGY` in line 67: The "plant" and "super_vendor" are toy topologies.
+- `TOPOLOGY`: The "plant" and "super_vendor" are toy topologies.
 You can use the "SCI(_XX)" ones if you add the topology under directory *maro/simulator/scenarios/supply_chain/topologies*
-- `PLOT_RENDER` in line 72: Render figures to show important metrics during experiment or not.
+- `PLOT_RENDER`: Render figures to show important metrics during experiment or not.
-- `EXP_NAME` in line 111: The experiment name, the experiment logs would be saved to the log path with `EXP_NAME` as the folder name.
+- `EXP_NAME`: The experiment name, the experiment logs would be saved to the log path with `EXP_NAME` as the folder name.

-With setting `ALGO = "EOQ"` in [line 48](https://github.com/microsoft/maro/blob/sc_refinement/examples/supply_chain/rl/config.py#L48), we can try to simulate with the rule-based policy.
+With setting `ALGO = "EOQ"`, we can try to simulate with the rule-based policy.
 Since the non-rl policy does not require any training process, we can use *evaluate_only* mode by:

 ```sh
 python examples/rl/run_rl_example.py examples/rl/supply_chain.yml --evaluate_only